Boundary value problem and the Ehrhard inequality: Abstract

-In this paper we study a natural extension of the Pr\'ekopa--Leindler inequality involving the essential supremum, almost arbitrary probability measures, and arbitrary function $H(x,y)$ of two variables instead of the classical one $x^{1-\lambda}y^{\lambda}$.
-We obtain the necessary conditions on $H$ in terms of partial differential inequalities, and in case of Gaussian measures we show that these conditions are also sufficient.
-We completely describe convex, concave and 1-homogeneous functions $H$ which satisfy our necessary conditions, moreover, we illustrate some other nontrivial examples.
+$|a-b|\leq 1$, $a+b\geq 1$ and $\int_{\mathbb{R}^{n}}xd\mu=0$ if $a+b>1$.
+Moreover, if $d\mu$ is a gaussian measure then the necessary condition becomes sufficient.
+This extends Pr\'ekopa--Leindler and Ehrhard inequalities to an arbitrary function $H(x,y)$.
 As an immediate application we obtain the new proof of the Ehrhard inequality.
-In particular, we show that in the class of even probability measures the Gaussian measure is the only one which satisfies the functional form of the Ehrhard inequality on the real line with their own distribution functions.
-Our approach is based on two arguments: one of Brascamp--Lieb rewriting the essential supremum as a limit of $L^{p}$ norms, and the other one is a subtle inequality which is an extension of the classical Brascamp--Lieb inequality recently developed for the Gaussian measures.
+In particular, we show that in the class of even probability measures with smooth positive density and finite moments the Gaussian measure is the only one which satisfies the functional form of the Ehrhard inequality on the real line with their own distribution functions.